 What are some common approval conditions?

-- ✅ Our validation of all details provided to ensure they are true and correct.
+- Validation of all details provided to ensure they are true and correct.

-- ✅ Satisfactory valuation for the proposed security property(s).
-We will arrange for this to be undertaken where the Bank requires a valuation be completed.
+- Satisfactory valuation for the proposed security property(s).
+Where a bank requires a valuation to be completed, we will arrange for this to be undertaken.

-- ✅ Customers must sign and return the loan agreements(s) within the first 90 days from the date of this letter or we may require you or your customer to revalidate their financial position.
+You must sign and return the loan agreements(s) within the first 90 days from the date of this letter, or they may require you to revalidate your financial position.

-In most cases a pre-approval is just an indication that the bank is ok to consider approving your loan, they may just complete a credit check and not check any of or your documents and wait until you lodge a full mortgage application to do this.
+It’s important to remember that In most cases, a pre-approval is just an indication that the bank is ok to consider approving your loan.
+They may complete a credit check and not check any of your documents and wait until you lodge a full mortgage application to do this.

-A full mortgage application is done when you find a property and means the lenders will complete the entire assessment of your loan, they will verify your payslips, bank statements, your income information, savings information and any liabilities you have to be 100% sure they can lend you the money.
+A full mortgage application is made when you find a property, which means the lenders will only complete the entire assessment of your loan—verifying your payslips, bank statements, income information, savings information and any liabilities you have—to be 100% sure they can lend you the money.

-Unfortunately, if you have gone out and got a pre-approval from a bank the lender is under no obligation to then fully approve your loan once you have found a property.
+Unfortunately, if you have gone out and got pre-approval from a bank, the lender is under no obligation to then fully approve your loan once you have found a property.
 They can say your situation has changed and knock you back.

 What are some questions I can ask to make sure I have a real pre-approval?

-Our team at Hunter Galloway always request that our clients pre-approvals are fully assessed by the lender or the bank if for some reason this is not possible they will let you know.
+Our team at Hunter Galloway always requests that the lender or the bank fully assesses our clients’ pre-approvals.
+If, for some reason, this is not possible, we will let you know.

-To make sure you are protected a few questions you should ask your banker or broker to make sure your loan application has been assessed and you have a real pre-approval include:
+To make sure you are protected, below are a few questions you should ask your banker or broker to make sure your loan application has been assessed and you have a real pre-approval:

-If you are given an on the spot approval or system generated approval your home loan was never really approved toeing with.
+If you are given an on-the-spot or system-generated approval, your home loan was never really approved.
 In this case, your loan could be declined in the future.

-Are there any specific lenders that tend to provide unreliable approvals?
+Are there any specific lenders that provide unreliable approvals?

-Again you should ask your banker or broker the above questions, but you can be cautious of any system generated approvals from St George Bank, Westpac Bank, Suncorp, ANZ, NAB or any other bank that gives an on the spot pre-approvals.
+Again, you should ask your banker or broker the above questions.
+Still, you must be cautious of any system-generated approvals from St George Bank, Westpac Bank, Suncorp, ANZ, NAB or any other bank that gives on-the-spot pre-approvals.

-If you have a NAB pre approval, or ANZ pre approval you should make sure to ask the questions above to confirm it is a real approval.
-If you aren’t sure, get in touch with our team, call us on 1300 088 065 or get in touch online so we can review for you.
+If you aren’t sure, get in touch with our team.
+Call us on 1300 088 065 or get in touch online so we can review it for you.